guzzle/RingPHP/docs/spec.rst

 transfer_stats
-    (array) Provides an associative array of arbitrary transfer statistics if provided by the underlying adapter.
+    (array) Provides an associative array of arbitrary transfer statistics if provided by the underlying handler.

 version
     (string) HTTP protocol version.
 Defaults to ``1.1``.